Your Domestic Violence Attorney

 - Require the abuser to turn in a gun or weapon

-Contact Our Experienced Domestic Violence Family Lawyers Today
+Contact Our Experienced Domestic Violence Family Attorneys Today

-At Carter/Pilgrim, we understand which facets of Georgia laws can protect you in a domestic violence incident.
-This knowledge is critical to your divorce case, your child custody case, or your petition for an order of protection.
+At Carter Pilgrim, we understand which facets of Georgia laws can protect you in a domestic violence incident.
+This knowledge is critical to your divorce case, your child custody case, the domestic violence case, or your petition for an order of protection.
 The sooner you reach out to a family lawyer, the better.
-Contact us today to schedule your initial consultation with our Atlanta law firm.
+Contact us today to schedule your initial consultation with our law firm.